melezhik/outthentic-dsl/README.md

 # Check expressions

-* Check expressions defines _what lines stdout should have_
+Check expressions defines _what lines stdout should have_:

     # stdout
     HELLO